kayeeliu3/dungeon-hopper/README.md

 A short 2D rhythm game based on Minesweeper, made using Unity.

-To run, navigate to the build folder, and run Dungeon Hopper.exe.
+To run, navigate to the build-092024 folder, and run Dungeon Hopper.exe.